nuclia/ui-starter/README.md

 Note: all theses steps are already implemented in this repository, but we detail them here so you can reproduce them in your own project.

-- Create a new folder `src/widgets/my-widget` (`my-widget` is just how we named it in our example, you are free to choose any name)
+- Create a new folder `src/widgets/my-widget` (`my-widget` is just how we named it in our example, you are free to choose any name, just make sure to use the same name everywhere in the following steps and in `custom.vite.config.mjs`)

 - Copy all files from `libs/nuclia/libs/search-widget/src/widgets/search-widget/` to `src/widgets/my-widget`